All Words > Pastiche

 Did you Know?

 Have you ever heard someone say there are no new ideas?
 That might be a bit extreme, but the word "pastiche" describes artistic work that imitates another.
-It could be a pastiche of an artist's style, such as Frida Kahlo, or a tribute to an entire period, such as Cubism.
+It could be a pastiche of a particular artist's style or just a tribute to an entire movement, such as cubism.

 illustration Pastiche